Arslane18/sncf-pipeline/readme.md

 ## Roadmap

 - [ ] Implement dbt models on top for data transformation
-- [ ] Implement dashboard for presentation of data insights
+- [ ] Implement dashboard for presentation of data insights (in a perfect world I would use polars but Im too bad actually)
+- [ ] Implement logic to get historical data (since it passes through 3 status values)
 - [ ] Add asset checks for data quality validation
 - [ ] Containerize with Docker for deployment
 - [ ] Integrate with a cloud storage backend (S3 / GCS)